0x-wegge/weggeworld/README.md

 ## About ::

-simple landing page I built to help me organize all my web3 work
+this is a simple landing page I built to help me organize all my web3 work and make it easily accessible

 ## Tools ::